timurhisamov/timurhisamov.github.io/_posts/2020-04-18-git-profile-switch.md

 ---
 layout: post
-title: git-profile switch
+title: git profile switch
-subtitle: Each post also about .ssh/config settings
+subtitle: also about push from 2 diff accounts
 ---

 Then I try to start this blog, I need to switch git profiles between work and home.